 As mentioned, Medicare Part B and Medicare Advantage cover a variety of annual preventive services.
 Many Medicare Advantage plans also offer additional benefits to keep you healthy, including routine vision or dental benefits, wellness programs, and more.
 If you’re worried about paying for your health-care costs, a Medicare Supplement plan may help with certain out-of-pocket costs in Original Medicare, including deductibles, copayments, or coinsurance.

 If you’d like to discuss Medicare’s preventive services or your Medicare coverage options, please feel free to contact me.
 You can use the links below to schedule a phone appointment or get an email with personalized information.
 If you want to look at Medicare plan options right now, click the Compare Plans button to get started.
-Feel free to call and speak with a licensed insurance agent with your questions at 1-844-847-2660, or 711 for TTY users; Monday through Friday, 8AM to 8PM ET.

 For resources on Medicare’s coverage of depression screenings, see: